Kesen dialect

 Kesen dialect (気仙方言, Kesen hōgen) or Kesen (ケセン語, Kesengo) is a Japanese dialect spoken in Kesen County, Iwate Prefecture, Japan.

 Kesen has been described by Harutsugu Yamaura (山浦玄嗣, Yamaura Harutsugu).
 Yamaura considers Kesen an independent language, related to both Japanese and Ainu languages, but this is not accepted by other linguists.

 Kesen

 Kesen is spoken in the Kesen district of Iwate Prefecture, in the Tōhoku region of eastern Japan.
 Kesen dialect has been described as a variety of the Tōhoku dialect.
 The status of Kesen as an independent language, rather than a dialect of Japanese, is disputed.
 Harutsugu Yamaura, who developed a writing system for Kesen in 1986 (see below), has argued that the form is a language.

 Harutsugu Yamaura

 Iwate language activist and medical doctor Harutsugu Yamaura described the dialect in various books, including a dictionary, a grammar, and a translation of the New Testament.
-Yamaura also created an orthography for Kesen using two writing systems, the first based on the Latin script, and the second on the Japanese writing system.
+Yamaura also created an orthography for Kesen using two writing systems, the first based on the Latin script, and the second using Japanese orthography.
 Yamaura has forwarded the theory Kesen should not be considered a Japanese dialect, but an independent language in its own right with an Ainu substrate, a theory that is controversial.